derekeder/FusionTable-Map-Template/README.md

 # Fusion Table Searchable Map Template
-**Alert** [Google is shutting down Fusion Tables on Dec 6th, 2019](https://support.google.com/fusiontables/answer/9185417).
+**Alert** [Google is shutting down Fusion Tables on Dec 3rd, 2019](https://support.google.com/fusiontables/answer/9185417).
 This template will no longer function after that day.

+I have created a successor to this template using CARTO, which you can find here: https://github.com/datamade/CartoTemplate

 You want to put your data on a searchable, filterable map.
 This is a free, open source template to help you do it.